forge-engine/forge/README.md

 # Forge

-**Forge is a PHP framework for builders, not followers.**
+**Forge is an Application Hosted Kernel with pluggable capabilities.**

-It's not trying to be the next Symfony, CodeIgniter, Laravel, etc. It's not here to please everyone.
-It's here because I wanted a fast, simple, no-magic framework that puts *me* in control.
-That's what Forge is.
+It's here because I
+wanted a fast, simple, no-magic kernel that puts *me* in control.
+That's what Forge is — a kernel, not a framework.
 If that works for you too, welcome.

 ---